-- To reissue the shares to officers and employees under bonus and stock compensation plans. - To increase trading of the company's stock in the securities market in the hopes of enhancing its market value. - To have additional shares available for use in the acquisition of other companies. - To reduce the number of shares outstanding and thereby increase earnings per share. - To rid the company of disgruntled investors, perhaps to avoid a takeover.
-5.
+- 1. To reissue the shares to officers and employees under bonus and stock compensation plans. - 2.
+To increase trading of the company's stock in the securities market in the hopes of enhancing its market value. - 3.
+To have additional shares available for use in the acquisition of other companies. - 4.
+To reduce the number of shares outstanding and thereby increase earnings per share. - 5.
+To rid the company of disgruntled investors, perhaps to avoid a takeover.

 Many corporations have treasury stock.
 One survey of 600 companies in the United States found that 66 percent have treasury stock.
-4 Specifically, The Coca-Cola Company reported as of December 31, 2005, \$19,644 million; and Marriott reported \$2,667 million in treasury stock.
+Specifically, The Coca-Cola Company recently reported as of December 31, 2002 \$14,389 million and United Airlines \$1,472 million in treasury stock.

-4Accounting Trends & Techniques 2000 (New York: American Institute of Certified Public Accountants).
+Accounting Trends & Techniques 2000 (New York: American Institute of Certified Public Accountants).

 Why would a company use its own cash or, worse yet, borrow money to buy back its own shares?
-Wouldn't a company want the public to buy its shares so that it could raise funds for future projects?
+Wouldn't a company want the public to buy its shares so that it can raise funds for future projects?
 Stock repurchase is a really interesting phenomenon.
 In 2000, more than a dozen lodging companies initiated repurchase programs.
 These include Cendant Corporation, Choice Hotels International, Marriott International, Park Place Entertainment, and Sun International, among others.
-Some companies believe their stocks are undervalued, and therefore, a stock repurchase program can maximize their returns.
+Some companies believe their stocks are undervalued and, therefore, a stock repurchase program can maximize their returns.
 Such is the case with John Q. Hammons Hotels; it realized a 63 percent gain on its repurchase move.

 Restaurants also use this tactic.
 Landry's repurchased its own shares in 1999, 2000, and 2001, totaling more than \$89 million.
 In 2002, Starbucks Corporation also announced the repurchase of 3.5 million of its common stock at a value of more than \$50 million.
-Its board also has approved up to a 10-million-share repurchase.
-In 2005, Royal Caribbean Cruises, Ltd., announced a \$250 million stock repurchase plan.
-Morgans Hotel Group is one of the latest hotel groups that made known its \$50 stock repurchase plan to the public in December 2006.
+Its board has also approved up to a 10-million-share repurchase.

-SOURCES: M. Whitford, "Stock Buybacks Spur Demand," Hotel and Motel Management 215(16) (2000): 44.
+SOURCES: M. Whitford, "Stock Buybacks Spur Demand," Hotel and Motel Management, 215(16) (2000), 44.